Summer Session

 For Faculty

-Summer Session extends the undergraduate curriculum into the summer months, offering a wide range of courses from across the disciplines, from those that are in regular high-demand or are prerequisites for further study to those that are uniquely attractive to students.
-All courses offered must be currently approved courses or be submitted via the course proposal portal and approved by College Curriculum Committee as well as by the offering department.
+Summer Session extends the undergraduate curriculum into the summer months where faculty are able to innovate and experiment with new materials and pedagogies.
+Summer Session offers a wide range of courses from across the disciplines, from those that are in regular high-demand or are prerequisites for further study to those that are uniquely attractive to students.
+All courses offered must be currently approved Summer Session courses.
+New course proposals may be submitted via the course proposal form shared with faculty and staff in late September of each calendar year.
+New courses are approved by College Curriculum Committee as well as by the offering department with instructors notified of their course status early February

 The instructional staff of Summer Sessions consists primarily of Brown faculty, supplemented by visiting faculty and graduate students.